m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 If you are, say, a library author, it might be nice to have overloading function signatures to give your users a pleasant API to use.
 Here, the advice would be to accept that you will have to do extra work to ensure that you are satisfying overloaded signatures.
-This is a corner of the language where you aren't going to get much help, but it might be a worthwhile sacrifice for your users.
+This will be in the form of extensive testing.
+This is a corner of the language where you aren't going to get much compiler help, but it might be a worthwhile sacrifice for your users.

-What I would urge you to consider is to experiment with finding the right balance between type safety and a user-friendly API.
-You will always find language limitations for what you are trying to do, but that doesn't necessarily mean you can't find compromises or workaround.